DimitriVavoulisPortfolio/aws-targeted-multi-regulation-compliance-system/DEPLOYMENT.md

-# Deployment Guide for Multi-Regulation Compliance System
+# Deployment Guide for Targeted Multi-Regulation Compliance System

 This guide provides detailed instructions for deploying the Multi-Regulation Compliance System.
 Follow these steps in order to ensure a smooth deployment process.